Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Waterloo, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the nearest primary hub in Chicago, accessible through private network extensions like PNI or wave services.
+Direct Cloud On-Ramps There are no direct cloud on-ramps within Waterloo as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through private network extensions or dedicated circuits to the primary interconnection hub in Chicago.

 Power Analysis